Wedding Band at Elmore Court - live performance video background

 Wedding Band

-Elmore Court wedding band - The Brotherhood play the Gillyflower at this Gloucestershire wedding venue, an hour over the Severn from our South Wales base.
+Elmore Court wedding band - The Brotherhood in the Gillyflower, an hour over the Severn from our South Wales base.
+Setup, sound, band size and timings.

 The Gillyflower is the dancefloor room, and it sits behind a wall.
 Through the wedding breakfast in the main hall it’s a closed door; behind that door we’re already set up, the Funktion One is patched, the lighting rig overhead is warmed and waiting.
-Speeches end, the doors open, the band walks on - and the party is already in the room before anyone’s crossed the threshold.
-Of all the wedding rooms we play, the Gillyflower is one of the few that was genuinely built for the music end of the day rather than retrofitted for it.
+Speeches end, the doors open, the band walks on.
+The Gillyflower was built for the music end of the day rather than retrofitted for it.

 Elmore Court at a glance